Switch it up!Mighty Switch Force!

 - One-Hit Kill/Piercing Attack: Beating all the normal incidents unlocks the Mighty Shot in the first game and Mighty Hose in the second.
 They kill any enemy and destroy any obstacle in one hit.

-- Pop Goes the Monster: One of the enemies in the second game is defeated by spraying in its mouth with enough water until it bursts, releasing the sister it had eaten.
+- Pop Goes the Human: One of the enemies in the second game is defeated by spraying in its mouth with enough water until it bursts, releasing the sister it had eaten.

 - Robot Girl: Patricia.